JoshData/crs-reports-website/README.md

 ## Generating the website

-Run:
+Re-format the HTML scraped from CRS.gov so that it is safe to embed on our site:

+	./clean_html.py

+which will generate a file in `sanitized-html` for every HTML file in `cache`.
+The sanitization is slow, which is why we do this step separately.
+It will skip files it's already done.

+Generate the website in the `build` subdirectory:

 	./build.py

-This will generate the website in the `build` subdirectory.
-You then must upload it to the public space.
+You then must upload it to the public space:

-And then:

 	./publish.sh

-This will copy the built website to the Amazon S3 bucket where the site is served from.
+which will copy the built website to the Amazon S3 bucket where the site is served from.